iamfelipepaiva/RESTful-API/readme.md

 ## Demonstration of how the API works
-Below goes the tests of the API through Insomnia platform.
+Below are the tests of the API carried through the Insomnia platform.

 ## Demonstração do funcionamento da API
 Seguem abaixo os testes da API através da plataforma Insomnia.